ukwa/domain-crawler/README.md

 * IMPORTANT: Scripts starting with 'z' are for development purposes and must not be used on a production service as they destroy data.
 ####

 This repo contains the code required to operate the UKWA domain crawler.
 Each year's code is intended to be collected here - the current and only year captured currently is 2024, in the `aws_dc2024/` directory.
-The instructions below are expected to be run within the year directory.
+The instructions below are expected to be run within the year directory - all command lines below will need to be amended to match the actual, corresponding files.

 Before running the deploy script: